 (4) Has a business telephone in service at all times that shall be answered and identified exclusively for the dealership's business.
 The business telephone number shall be legible and posted in a conspicuous place in public view.
 A motor vehicle dealer shall notify the registrar in writing of any change in the business telephone number;

 (5) Is open during the posted business hours.
 The business hours shall be legible and posted in a conspicuous place near the entrance of the office.
 A motor vehicle dealer shall notify the registrar in writing of any change in the posted business hours;

 (6) Is staffed by a sole proprietor, partner, president of a corporation, member of a limited liability company, trustee of a business trust, or an equivalent natural person affiliated with some other kind of legally constituted business organization or a licensed motor vehicle salesperson under sections 4517.09, 4517.14, and 4517.20 of the Revised Code if the employee engages in the business and could reasonably assist any retail customer.

 (B) No motor vehicle dealer, its agent, or its representative shall alter the physical conditions of the established place of business so that it is not in compliance with the requirements of Chapter 4517. of the Revised Code.

-(D) A permanent physical barrier is a metal, brick, stone, concrete, wood, or heavy support cable that is of sufficient composition that it will not significantly deteriorate over time, and cannot be moved or removed.
-It shall be of sufficient strength and durability to stop, or at minimum, inhibit normal vehicular and pedestrian traffic.
+(C) A barrier is a fixture or feature of the property that distinguishes the display lot or area from residences or other businesses, comprised of metal, brick, stone, concrete, wood, heavy support cable, landscaping, curbing, or other comparable feature that creates a distinct space for the display lot.
 It shall clearly delineate a separation between a residence or an unrelated business and the beginning of the dealership's established place of business.
-If such separation is required, it shall be properly maintained during the entire period for which a used motor vehicle dealer's license is held.
+Such separation shall be properly maintained during the entire period for which a used motor vehicle dealer's license is held.